-Tenant hereby agrees to indemnify and hold Landlord and the Landlord Parties harmless from and against any and all liabilities, costs, expenses (including, without limitation, reasonable attorneys’ fees), damages, losses, demands, claims (including, without limitation, claims for contribution and/or indemnity), obligations, liens, penalties, fines, judgments, actions, causes of action and lawsuits (herein collectively "Liabilities"), which Landlord may suffer or incur arising out of, in connection with or resulting from this Lease, including, but not limited to, Tenant's and the Tenant Parties' failure to observe or comply with any Record Documents and/or Laws, the conduct of Tenant's business, any activity, work or other things done, permitted or suffered by Tenant or the Tenant Parties in or about the Premises or other portions of the Shopping Center, or the breach or default of any of Tenant's obligations under this Lease.
+Tenant hereby agrees to indemnify and hold Landlord and the Landlord Parties harmless from and against any and all liabilities, costs, expenses (including, without limitation, reasonable attorneys’ fees), damages, losses, demands, claims (including, without limitation, claims for contribution and/or indemnity), obligations, liens, penalties, fines, judgments, actions, causes of action and lawsuits (herein collectively "Liabilities"), which Landlord may suffer or incur arising out of, in connection with or resulting from this Lease, including, but not limited to, Tenant's and the Tenant Parties' failure to observe or comply with any Record Documents and/or Laws, the conduct of Tenant's business, any activity, work or other things done, permitted or suffered by Tenant or the Tenant Parties in or about the Premises, the Patio Area (if applicable) or other portions of the Shopping Center, or the breach or default of any of Tenant's obligations under this Lease.
 Tenant further agrees that in case of any one or more Liabilities, threatened or actual, arising against Landlord or the Landlord Parties, Tenant shall, upon notice from Landlord, defend Landlord and the Landlord Parties at Tenant's sole cost and expense, by counsel satisfactory to Landlord.
 Tenant's indemnification shall not include an indemnification for liability to the extent arising from the willful misconduct or active gross negligence of Landlord.
 Landlord shall not be liable to Tenant or the Tenant Parties for any act or omission (whether or not negligent) of any occupant of the Shopping Center or any owner or occupant of any property that is not owned by Landlord and/or that is adjoining the Shopping Center.

-Tenant, as a material part of the consideration to Landlord for this Lease, hereby assumes all risk of damage to property or injury to or death of persons, in, upon or about the Premises from any cause, including, but not limited to, fire, explosion, falling plaster, steam, gas, electricity, dampness, water or rain (whether same may leak from any part of the Building or from the pipes, appliances or plumbing works therein, or from the roof, street or subsurface, or from any other place), and Tenant hereby waives any and all claims with respect thereof against Landlord and the Landlord Parties.
+Tenant, as a material part of the consideration to Landlord for this Lease, hereby assumes all risk of damage to property or injury to or death of persons, in, upon or about the Premises (including the Patio Area, if applicable) from any cause, including, but not limited to, fire, explosion, falling plaster, steam, gas, electricity, dampness, water or rain (whether same may leak from any part of the Building or from the pipes, appliances or plumbing works therein, or from the roof, street or subsurface, or from any other place), and Tenant hereby waives any and all claims with respect thereof against Landlord and the Landlord Parties.
 Landlord and the Landlord Parties shall not be liable for interference with the light or other incorporeal hereditaments, loss of business or profits of Tenant, damage to property entrusted to Landlord or the Landlord Parties, or for loss of or damage to any property, by theft or otherwise, resulting from any cause whatsoever, except to the extent arising from the willful misconduct or active gross negligence of Landlord or Landlord's agents or employees.
 Landlord and the Landlord Parties shall not be liable for any one or more latent or patent defect(s) in the Shopping Center.
 Tenant shall give prompt notice to Landlord in case of fire or accidents occurring in, on or about the Shopping Center.

 The terms of this Section 20 shall survive the expiration or earlier termination of this Lease.